NURSING 7015 - Applied Pharmacology in Nursing

 Course Coordinator: Mrs Julia Muller SpitiJulia Muller Spiti

 Adelaide Health and Medical Sciences Building, North Terrace

 Phone: +61 8 8313 6284

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-1 Outline the principles of pharmacology and describe the aspects which are important to all nurses 2 Define and demonstrate a general understanding of pharmacodynamics and pharmacokinetics 3 Discuss the nurses’ role as it applies to the administration of drugs to patients 4 Classify commonly administered medications in your particular area of practice 5 Interpret the pharmacodynamics, pharmacokinetics, pharmaco-therapeutics, common adverse reactions, drug interactions of each major drug group 6 Outline the various pieces of commonwealth and state legislation relating to the regulation, use and testing of drugs in Australia, especially the Therapeutic Goods Act and Drugs, Poisons and Controlled Substances Acts and Regulations 7 Describe the scheduling of drugs in Australia 8 Analyse the sociocultural factors which impact on the administration of drugs to patients across the lifespan 9 Critically examine medication errors and adverse drug reactions and drug-drug interactions
+1 Outline the principles of pharmacology and describe the aspects which are important to all nurses 2 Define and demonstrate a general understanding or pharmacodynamics and pharmacokinetics 3 Discuss the nurses’ role as it applies to the administration of drugs to patients in your particular area of practice 4 Classify commonly administered medications in your particular area of practice 5 Interpret the pharmacodynamics, pharmacokinetics, pharmaco-therapeutics, common adverse reactions, drug interactions of each drug group 6 Outline the various pieces of commonwealth and state legislation relating to the regulation, use and testing of drugs in Australia, especially the Therapeutic Goods Act and Drugs, Poisons and Controlled Substances Acts and Regulations 7 Describe the scheduling of drugs in Australia 8 Analyse the sociocultural factors which impact on the administration of drugs to patients across the lifespan 9 Critically examine medication errors and adverse drug reactions and drug-drug interactions

 University Graduate Attributes